JingMatrix/ChromeXt/README.md

 You can then install UserScripts from popular sources: URLs that ends with `.user.js`.
 However, this fails for scripts from some domains like `raw.githubusercontent.com`.
-For them, please download those scripts using the download button on the top of Chrome's three dot menu, and then open your downloaded scripts in Chrome.
+For them, one can download those scripts using the download button on the top of Chrome's three dot menu, and then open your downloaded scripts in Chrome.
 The installation prompt should show up again.
 Alternatively, it is possible to use the `Install UserScript` page menu if you simply want to install it without further editing.